desue90/profi-air-touch/README.md

 3. Add Condition > Time and Place > Time
 4. Leave the time fields empty and add only the desired weekdays on which the automation should run
 5. Add Action > Fan > Set Preset Mode
-6. Choose your new entity, e.g. "fan.profi_air_touch"
+6. Choose your new entity, e.g. "fan.profi_air_touch_luftungsstufe"
 7. Choose one of the following 4 preset modes.
 You must specify the preset mode as text:
     - Level 1:  `Feuchteschutz`
     - Level 2:  `Abwesend`